-Division 5 Engineer Brandon Jones gave the Executive Board a presentation during their October 20 meeting.
-Further details about the projects are located at NCDOT's I-440 & Blue Ridge Road Improvements webpage.
+We will update this email if there are any additional scheduling changes Further details about the projects are located at NCDOT's I-440 & Blue Ridge Road Improvements webpage.
 (Staff Contact: Kenneth Withrow)

 NC 540 Bonus Allocation Projects

 The selected NC 540 Bonus Allocation projects were adopted by the CAMPO Executive Board in April 2020 and have been programmed in the TIP and STIP.
 Three initial projects have been identified in the TIP and STIP with Bonus Allocation (BA) funding and are currently under the initial preliminary engineering stages within NCDOT: